Donald Trump Distances Himself From Department Of Justice’s Hunter Biden Probe

 “Joe Biden lied on the debate stage.
 He said ‘there’s nothing happening, nothing happening,’ and Bill Barr should have stepped up,” the head of state said during an interview with Fox News that aired Sunday.

-“Bob Mueller stepped out and he said that [Buzzfeed] article was a phony and then there was ultimately proven there was no collusion.
+“Bob Mueller stepped out and he said that [BuzzFeed] article was a phony and then there was ultimately proven there was no collusion.
 Bill Barr should have done the same thing.”

-Trump continued to accuse the former CIA official of not taking the appropriate actions and said suggested he failed to uphold his “obligation to set the record straight” — as he said Robert Mueller did.
+Trump continued to accuse the former CIA official of not taking the appropriate actions and suggested he failed to uphold his “obligation to set the record straight” — as he claimed former special counsel Robert Mueller did.

-As reported by Al Jazeera, Jeffrey Rosen, the incoming acting attorney general, declined on Wednesday to say whether he would be appointing a special counsel to delve into Hunter Biden’s foreign business dealings.
+According to Al Jazeera, Jeffrey Rosen, the incoming acting attorney general, declined on Wednesday to say whether he would be appointing a special counsel to delve into Hunter Biden’s foreign business dealings.
 The businessman and former Burisma board member is currently the focus of a probe that is examining his tax affairs.
-Per The Inquisitr, one focus of the inquiry is a diamond that Hunter Biden reportedly received from Chinese businessman Ye Jianming, the founder and former chairman of CEFC.
+Per The Inquisitr, one focus of the inquiry is a diamond that he reportedly received from Chinese businessman Ye Jianming, the founder and former chairman of CEFC.

 Tony Bobulinski, one of Hunter Biden’s former business partners, said he was concerned about the former vice president’s son acting as Ye’s personal attorney.
 Bobulinski previously appeared on Tucker Carlson’s show and suggested that the Biden family is compromised by China, Fox News reported.